2cloudlab/harness-test-framework-go/README.md

 All you require to do are:

 1. Write a code snippet for your scenario in Go.
-2. Tune the test parameters & start the tests.
+2. Tune the test parameters & start the tests & wait for metrics reports.

 After that, a few reports, such as `raw-data-<TaskName>-<DateTime>-<TaskId>.csv` and `report-<TaskName>-<DateTime>-<TaskId>.csv`, will be automatically generated in `reports` folder.